Cystoisospora belli: Diagnosis and treatment

 Cystoisospora belli is diagnosed by identification of the oocyst through examining a stool sample under a microscope.
 The diagnostic stage is the immature oocyst that contains a spherical mass of protoplasm.
 In other words, the oocyst that is diagnosed in the stool sample is unsporulated, and contains only one sporoblast.
 For stool diagnosis, direct smear, concentration smear, microscopic wet mount, or iodine stains of fecal smears are adequate.
 But for easy screening, acid-fast stains is recommended.
 If stool test is negative, and biopsies of the small intestine is performed, different stages of schizogony and sporogony should exist in the epithelial cells, but the alteration of the villi is not necessarily present.

 Eosinophilia may also be seen unlike in the case of other protozoal infections.

+Charcot-Leyden crystals are typically found in stool.

 This infection is easily treated with antibiotics.
 The most common antibiotic that is prescribed is co-trimoxazole (trimethoprimsulfamethoxazole), more commonly known as Bactrim, Septra, or Cotrim.

 In AIDS patients, treatments can result in the disappearance of the symptoms, but recurrence of symptoms is common.
-In order prevent the recurrence, medication is continued in AIDS patients and other immunosuppressed patients.
+In order to prevent the recurrence, medication is continued in AIDS patients and other immunosuppressed patients.